AlexsLemonade/2021-march-training/workshop/using-docker-post-workshop.md

 Paste that text into a web browser and hit enter.
 This should bring up an RStudio window that you can log into with username `rstudio` and the password that you entered above.

-Navigate to the `training` folder in the `Files` pane in RStudio and check to make sure you can see the contents of the folder you supplied as `<DIRECTORY ON YOUR COMPUTER>` above.
+Navigate to the `ccdl-training` folder in the `Files` pane in RStudio and check to make sure you can see the contents of the folder you supplied as `<DIRECTORY ON YOUR COMPUTER>` above.

 #### Parting thoughts